Many of my patients express a strong interest in not only building muscle mass but also in finding effective ways to lose fat.

 How Does It Work?

-When the body’s catecholamines (adrenaline, dopamine, etc.), produced by your adrenal glands in response to stress, bind to the beta receptors, the fat cells mobilize, and fat burning occurs.
+When the body’s catecholamines (adrenaline, dopamine, etc.), produced by your adrenal glands in response to stress, bind to the beta receptors, the cells of the fat mobilize, and burning of fat occurs.

-Unlike the beta receptors, when they bind to alpha-2 receptors in the fat cells, the cells don’t mobilize, inhibiting fat burning.
+Unlike the beta receptors, when they bind to alpha-2 receptors in the cells of the fat, the cells don’t mobilize, inhibiting burning of fat.

-Stubborn fat areas, like the lower abs, upper arms, waist, and thighs, can have a higher concentration of alpha receptors, making fat burning difficult, so blocking them, as Yohimbe may, can make fat loss easier.
+Stubborn fat areas, like the lower abs, upper arms, waist, and thighs, can have a higher concentration of alpha receptors, making burning of fat difficult, so blocking them, as Yohimbe may, can make fat loss easier.

 Yohimbe may increase blood flow, another factor in fat loss.
-It can aid the body in burning more calories when active and at rest .
+According to WebMed, it can aid the body in burning more calories when active and at rest .

-A well-known study of soccer athletes shows Yohimbe's marginal success in decreasing body fat percentage in the Yohimbe group versus the placebo group .
+A well-known study by NIH of soccer athletes shows Yohimbe's marginal success in decreasing body fat percentage in the Yohimbe group versus the placebo group .

-Another study shows yohimbine increased energy expenditure and weight loss in twenty obese female outpatients .
+Another study by NIH shows yohimbine increased energy expenditure and weight loss in twenty obese female outpatients .

 How to Use Yohimbe for Optimal Fat Loss

-The advice I give all my clients with any supplementation is to start with a minimal dose to assess any adverse reactions.
+The advice I give all my paients with any supplementation is to start with a minimal dose to assess any adverse reactions.

 In my research, I found the standard dosage of Yohimbe is 0.2mg/kg of body weight.
 Some users used more, but remember, with that comes an increased risk of adverse effects.